fleetdm/fleet/handbook/marketing/content-style-guide.md

 Try to stay within three or four heading levels.
 Detailed documents may use more, but pages with a simpler structure are easier to read.

 #### Sentence case
-Fleet uses sentence case capitalization for all headings across Fleet EE, fleetdm.com, our documentation, and our social media channels.
+Fleet uses sentence case capitalization for all headings across the Fleet product, fleetdm.com, our documentation, and our marketing material.
 In sentence case, we write titles as if they were sentences:

 - Ask questions about your servers, containers, and laptops running Linux, Windows, and macOS